 4. Gift to a donor-advised fund.
 Charitably inclined?
 During your years of higher income or lower expenses, consider not only saving more, but also contributing to a donor-advised fund.
 This allows you to make a onetime charitable gift, while giving you the flexibility thereafter to spread out your contributions to the charities of your choice.
 An added perk: The lump-sum gift may put you over the standard deduction threshold for that tax year, so your contribution is tax-deductible.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He’s passionate about helping folks make financial decisions that reflect their true purpose.
-Ross’s previous blogs include Up to You, No Money Down, Cut It Out and Too Familiar.
+Ross’s previous articles include Up to You, No Money Down, Cut It Out and Too Familiar.
 Follow Ross on Twitter @RossVMenke.